 Key Definitions

 This definitions covers Key Definitions within Electronic Configuration for GCSE Chemistry.
 Revise Electronic Configuration in Atomic Structure for GCSE Chemistry with 24 exam-style questions and 24 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 7 of 12 in this topic.
 Make sure you can use the exact wording confidently, because definition marks are often lost through vague language.

 Topic position